Skip to main content

 As the Subcommittee on Open Science moves forward, the Office of Science and Technology Policy co-chair, in coordination with other co-chairs and participating agencies, should take steps to fully implement leading practices that enhance and sustain collaboration.
 (Recommendation 32)

-OSTP initially disagreed with GAO's November 2019 recommendation, stating that the subcommittee had already taken steps to implement the leading practices GAO identified; however, OSTP officials did not provide documentation of these efforts and GAO continues to believe the recommendation is warranted.
-In January 2022, OSTP provided an update on information it previously provided in October 2020 and May 2021 on steps the subcommittee has taken to address issues associated with public access to federally funded research results, including certain areas GAO identified as presenting challenges to public access plan implementation in the November 2019 report.
-In August 2022, the subcommittee released a new charter that outlines its functions, its member agencies including co-chairs, and identifies certain activities that may be needed to implement its functions such as convening meetings and gathering input from stakeholders.
-However, the charter does not fully address the three leading practices GAO evaluated in the 2019 report.
-For example, the charter does not discuss how the results of the subcommittee's collaborative efforts will be monitored, evaluated, and reported.
-In February 2023, OSTP provided additional information on the subcommittee's efforts including identifying the focus areas of the subcommittee's six subgroups and detailing the subcommittee's current agency members.
-However, it is not yet clear from the information OSTP provided how the subcommittee is fully implementing certain practices GAO evaluated, such as defining and articulating common outcomes and developing mechanisms to monitor, evaluate, and report on results.
-We will continue to collect and evaluate additional information to determine the extent to which the subcommittee's work processes incorporate leading practices for interagency collaboration that GAO has identified.
-By taking steps to fully implement the relevant leading practices GAO has identified, the subcommittee and its member agencies could better marshal their collective efforts to support public access to research results.
+OSTP initially disagreed with GAO's November 2019 recommendation, stating that the subcommittee had already taken steps to implement the leading practices GAO identified; however, OSTP officials did not provide documentation of these efforts and GAO continued to believe the recommendation was warranted.
+Since 2019, OSTP provided information at several points on steps taken by the subcommittee to address issues associated with public access to federally funded research results, including certain areas GAO identified as presenting challenges to public access plan implementation.
+In February 2023, OSTP provided information on the subcommittee's efforts including identifying the focus areas of the subcommittee's six subgroups and detailing the subcommittee's current agency members and roles.
+In February and March 2024, OSTP provided additional information on how the subcommittee is fully implementing other practices GAO evaluated, including defining and articulating common outcomes and developing mechanisms to monitor, evaluate, and report on results.
+For example, OSTP cited the creation of a public facing website as a mean of providing information on agencies' public access achievements and related coordination efforts.
+By taking steps to fully implement the leading collaboration practices GAO has identified, OSTP and the subcommittee member agencies will be better able to effectively marshal their collective efforts to support public access to research results.

 Department of Defense As the Subcommittee on Open Science moves forward, the Department of Defense co-chair, in coordination with other co-chairs and participating agencies, should take steps to fully implement leading practices that enhance and sustain collaboration.
 (Recommendation 33)